ekjyotshinh/Structy/README.md

 5. ReverselinkedList---------> Reverse linked list takes in the head of a liniked list and then returns the head of the reversed linked list.

 6. ZipperList -------> Zippper list function takes in two list and then zipper merge them together and returns the new head node

+7) MergeLists ----------> MergeLists takes in the head of two sorted linked lists as arguments.
+The function should merge the two lists together into single sorted linked list.
+The function should return the head of the merged linked list.

+8) LongestStreak -------------> LongestStreak takes in the head of a linked list as an argument.
+The function should return the length of the longest consecutive streak of the same value within the list.

+9) RemoveNode -------------> RemoveNode takes in the head of a linked list and a target value as arguments.
+The function should delete the node containing the target value from the linked list and return the head of the resulting linked list.
+If the target appears multiple times in the linked list, only remove the first instance of the target in the list.

+10) InsertNode -------------> InsertNode takes in the head of a linked list, a value, and an index.
+The function should insert a new node with the value into the list at the specified index.
+Consider the head of the linked list as index 0.
+The function should return the head of the resulting linked list.

+11) CreateLinkedList ------------> CreateLinkedList takes in a list of values as an argument.
+The function should create a linked list containing each item of the list as the values of the nodes.
+The function should return the head of the linked list.

+12) AddLists ------------> AddLists takes in the head of two linked lists, each representing a number.
+The nodes of the linked lists contain digits as values.
+The nodes in the input lists are reversed; this means that the least significant digit of the number is the head.
+The function should return the head of a new linked listed representing the sum of the input lists.
+The output list should have its digits reversed as well.